-This statement has been published in accordance with the requirements of the Modern Slavery Act 2015 and sets out the steps taken by MYI Limited (the “Company”) to prevent Modern Slavery and Human Trafficking happening within our business and by our external contractors and suppliers.
+This statement has been published in accordance with the requirements of the Modern Slavery Act 2015 and sets out the steps taken by MYI Limited (the “Company” or McLarens) to prevent Modern Slavery and Human Trafficking happening within our business and by our external contractors and suppliers.
 We intend to review this statement annually.

 The Company recognises that Modern Slavery is present in the modern world and is an issue which is increasing, and which is global.
 McLarens and its employees, together with those who work with and on behalf of the Company, have a responsibility to ensure no form of Slavery or Human Trafficking exists whether within our business or within those companies with whom we choose to partner.